 During the 1830s there were a number of scientific expeditions, including that of Charles Jackson, the Maine state geologist.
 Following Thoreau’s visit in 1846, the Reverend Marcus Keep, then a missionary in Aroostook County, cleared the first trail on the mountain and gave his name to what is now Keep Ridge.

-Still not content with his extraordinary achievement, Percival Baxter went on to add more and more land to Baxter State Park in a sustained thirty-two year effort.
-And, as a lifelong animal lover, he envisioned a sanctuary for the creatures of the forest.
+Percival Baxter went on to add more and more land to Baxter State Park in a sustained thirty-two year effort.
+Also, as a lifelong animal lover, he envisioned a sanctuary for the creatures of the forest.
 “With the protection of wildlife, the deer, the moose, and the birds will no longer fear man and gradually they will come out of their forest retreats and show themselves.”

 Set up accordingly to Percival’s wishes, the task of the Baxter State Authority is to run the park and insulate it from political whim, with an advisory committee that includes members of the Baxter family.

-One of Percival Baxter’s most eloquent statements about Katahdin so well-known and so often repeated is as follows, “Man is born to die.
+One of Percival Baxter’s most eloquent statements about Katahdin is as follows, “Man is born to die.
 His works are short-lived.
 Buildings crumble, mountains decay, wealth vanishes.
-But Katahdin in all its glory forever shall remain the mount of the people of Maine.”
+Above all, Katahdin in all its glory forever shall remain the mount of the people of Maine.”

 Percival P. Baxter

 Appalachian Trail Conservancy

 Source: Baxter, Connie (1999).
 Greatest Mountain (Katahdin Wilderness).
 Tilbury House, Publishers/Gardiner, Maine.
 ISBN 0-88448-213-8 (pbk.: alk.
 Paper). pp. 3-8.